TheCandidStartup/TheCandidStartup.github.io/_drafts/typescript-semantic-versioning.md

 * TypeScript compiler [doesn't follow semantic versioning](https://www.learningtypescript.com/articles/why-typescript-doesnt-follow-strict-semantic-versioning)
 * Or at least has an interesting interpretation of semantic versioning
 * Major updates are for changes in API and command line flags. i.e. Breaking changes in how you run the compiler.
-* Minor updates are for changes in compiler output that might cause breaking changes in your code. i.e. Type errors in code that used to compiler OK, no type errors for things that would previously be found.
+* Minor updates are for changes in compiler output that might cause breaking changes in your code. i.e. Type errors in code that used to compile OK, no type errors for things that would previously be found.
 * Explains why so many projects are pinned to specific versions of TypeScript compiler

 # Semantic Versioning for TypeScript Types